UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Systems/Thomas.md

 Some normal multi-node jobs will use the superqueue - this is to make it easier for larger jobs to be scheduled, as otherwise they can have very long waits if every CU is half full.

+### Queue names

+On Thomas, users do not submit directly to queues - the scheduler assigns your job to one based on the resources it requested.
+The queues have somewhat unorthodox names as they are only used internally, but this is what they mean:

+  - Jerry: single-node job
+  - Tom: multi-node job
+  - Spike: cross-CU job, using superqueue (any multi-node job may end up using this)

-To prevent this happening, please see [Preventing a job from running cross-CU](#preventing-a-job-from-running-cross-cu).
+### Preventing a job from running cross-CU

+If your job must run within a single CU, you can request the parallel environment as `-pe wss` instead of `-pe mpi` (`wss` standing for 'wants single switch').
+This will increase your queue times.
+It is suggested you only do this for benchmarking or if performance is being greatly affected by running in the superqueue.

 [ back to top](#top "wikilink")